Berserk!

 Authorship and Creation

 Producers include Herman Cohen[17] and Aben Kandel[18].
-Berserk!'s director is recorded as Jim O'Connolly[4].
-Berserk!'s screenwriter is recorded as Herman Cohen[5].
+Berserk! was directed by Jim O'Connolly[4].
+Herman Cohen wrote the screenplay for Berserk![5].
 Cast members include Joan Crawford[8], Ty Hardin[9], Judy Geeson[10], Diana Dors[11], Michael Gough[12], and Geoffrey Keen[13].

 Publication